WelSimLLC/welsim.github.io/collections/_posts/2025-07-01-running-OpenGL-based-applications-in-a-sandbox-virtual-machine.md

 The fix is straightforward—simply add the OpenGL libraries to MatEditor.

 1.Download the Mesa OpenGL library from GitHub.
-The project name is mesa-dist-win.
+The project name is *mesa-dist-win*.
 <p align="center">
   <img src="\assets\blog\20250701\welsim_sandbox_mesa_win_dist.png" alt="welsim_sandbox_mesa_win_dist" />
 </p>

 2.Choose the appropriate version for your operating system and build type.
-In this case, the release-msvc version is selected.
+In this case, the *release-msvc* version is selected.
 <p align="center">
   <img src="\assets\blog\20250701\welsim_sandbox_mesa_download.png" alt="welsim_sandbox_mesa_download" />
 </p>